 “We enable people to a degree by saying oh, you know, you’re disabled, you’re too fat, here, ride the scooter, park in the handicapped spot, and we give them pills,” he says.
 “Western medicine isn’t set up for prevention.
 We’re set up to triage and treat.
 People come in after a heart attack and I put a stent in.
 But we don’t talk to them about how to prevent the heart attack from happening. “

-From a disability standpoint, physicians must do more to disrupt the cycle at the beginning.
 Back in Pueblo, the city and county health departments have come up with creative solutions designed to increase access to healthy foods and easily accessible exercise options, like bike paths and walking trails in the city’s parks.

 The Pueblo City-County Health Department has made fighting obesity an urgent priority, according to Sarah Joseph, the department’s public information officer.
 And they are taking their battle to the streets, as they continue to work with both corporate and neighborhood stores to offer healthy, reasonably priced food options prominently displayed in stores.